 Source: McKinsey Hydrogen Insights P&I tracker & Electrolyzer supply tracker as of end of 2022.
 Project trackers vary the way in which they log announced capacity - for example, Energy Futures Initiative has tracked more than 2.2 MMTpa from 42 announced projects - see The U.S. Hydrogen Demand Action Plan (February 2023) - "A review of the clean hydrogen project announcements shows a strong investor preference for green hydrogen (i.e., produced with renewable energy via electrolysis) over other pathways.
 Such preference in part seems to be driven by the downward scalability of electrolyzers, giving firms the ability to make relatively small investments.
 Other technologies, like blue hydrogen are not scalable and require large capital investments (see Appendix A for a description of different hydrogen production pathways).
 As such, around 70 percent of recently announced projects involve green hydrogen, while only 20 percent are blue hydrogen.
 Even though this interest in green hydrogen may help with developing electrolysis-based technologies, it may not be immediately effective for scaling regional clean hydrogen markets.
-Despite representing a relatively small share of the total, blue hydrogen projects account for nearly 95 percent of the capacity of the announced projects."
+Despite representing a relatively small share of the total, blue hydrogen projects."